 Even for guys with the most active sex lives, intercourse itself makes up only a tiny fraction of the daily interactions they have with their lover.

 There’s a heck of a lot more to a relationship than sex, and the overall quality of your relationship has important implications for your sex life.

 Indeed, a poor relationship outside the bedroom can increase sexual performance anxiety between the sheets.

 Men who have trouble communicating openly and honestly with their significant other often fall into this category.

-Guys who don't have much experience with sex in general or those who are expanding their horizons by trying different sexual activities tend to be more nervous before sex.
+Guys who don't have much experience with sex and those who are expanding their horizons by trying new and different sexual activities are likely to encounter more sexual performance anxiety.

-Whether you are having sex with someone for the first time, or with your wife of ten years, the desire to please your lover can really rattle your nerves.
+Whether you are having sex with someone for the first time, or with your spouse of ten years, concerns about pleasing and pleasuring your lover have the potential to rattle your nerves.

 This is particularly true immediately following a sex session that did not work out as well as you might have liked.

 Perhaps you feel your own performance fell short or your partner did not seem fully content.

 Whatever is causing you to feel intimidated when it comes to having sex, it’s important to know that sexual performance anxiety solutions exist and that, yes, you can learn to enjoy having sex again.